The truth about collagen

 Vitamins for healthy skin

-As well as ensuring you're consuming enough protein and amino acids, there are a few additional nutrients to support the body’s production of collagen.
+As well as ensuring you're consuming enough protein and amino acids, there are a few additional nutrients to support the body’s production of collagen and healthy skin.

 Vitamin C is needed directly for the production of collagen.
 Just increasing your Vitamin C intake alone can make a huge difference to the health of your skin and other collagen dependent structures in the body.
 Although Vitamin C is typically consumed in higher amounts in plant-based diets, your skin may still benefit from an additional supplement containing Vitamin C.